apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Kube Proxy
 - Exists on master node + worker node.
 Set Firewall Rules.
 For example for port forwarding
+- Services are transforming into IPtables firewall rules.
+Also take note that Services don't actually exists, They are logical constructs
+- Every 5 seconds Check for service creations/changes

 ### CoreDNS